sulliops/CPSC-1011-autograder/README.md

 1. `@timeout.timeout(seconds, exception_message, use_signals=False)`: This decorator allows for individual test timeouts (which allows the script to continue if a certain input causes an infinite loop, as opposed to causing the entire autograder to hang). `exception_message` should be populated with a call to `wrap(string, max_length)`. `use_signals=False` *must* be specified in order to avoid the autograder container running out of memory.
 2. `wrap(string, max_length)`: This function wraps long error messages to a specified length to allow them to be shown cleanly in the Gradescope interface.
 The recommended value for `max_length` is `65` characters.
 3. `checkRuntimeErrors(proc, utest, stdout, stderr)`: This function determines if the `returncode` of a `subprocess.Popen` call matches any of the most common C program runtime errors.
 If a match is found, the constructor for a custom exception is called which, in turn, calls `kill_fail(proc, utest, msg)` (except for Makefile return codes, which are handled separately).
-4. `kill_fail(proc, utest, msg)`: This function kills the child process spawned by `subprocess.Popen`, disables the default `unittest` behavior of limiting long error messages, and fails the test with a message supplied by the caller.
+4. `kill_fail(proc, utest, msg)`: This function kills the child process spawned by `subprocess.Popen` and fails the test with a message supplied by the caller.
 5. `removeEmptyLines(text)`: This function works with a few helper functions to strip string outputs of empty lines and instances of more than one space.
 6. `customAssertMultiLineEqual(self, first, second, msg)`: Custom-edited version of `unittest`'s `assertMultiLineEqual()` function that uses a few helper functions to re-format diff checks for output comparisons.
+7. `checkSourceFiles(utest, files)`: Function that leverages `checkFiles()` (used in `test_checkFiles`) to ensure all source code (`.c`) files are present before compilation.
+Fails compilation test if files are missing.
+Used to stop the compilation test prematurely.
+8. `checkExecutables(utest, executables)`: Function that checks to see if all expected executables (usually just one) are present (indicating compilation has succeeded).
+Fails test if executables are missing.
+Used to stop output tests prematurely (so as not to give away answers through diff checks).

 ----